Adiabatic Quantum Simulators: Simulator overview

 \textit{Measurement:} The measurement procedure begins by bringing $S$~and $P$ adiabatically into interaction.
 The simulator Hamiltonian becomes

-where the operator~$A$ corresponds to an observable of the simulated system that commutes with~$H_{S,T}$.
+where the operator~$A$ corresponds to an observable of the simulated system that is a constant of motion, \ie, commutes with~$H_{S,T}$.
+Hence the total energy itself can always be measured by choosing $A = H_{S,T}$.
+Other such observables depend on the particular system and often can be analytically constructed given the Hamiltonian.

+Let us use $a_{\text{min}}$ to denote the lowest eigenvalue of~$A$.
+If $a_{\text{min}} +\delta > 0$, then $\ket{\text{g}}$ is also the ground state of~$H_2$ and in the absence of noise the transitions from the ground state are perfectly suppressed during the adiabatic evolution (see Appendix~\ref{sec:suppmat} for proof).
 Assuming that $A$ can be decomposed into a sum of two-local operators, the interaction term $H_{SP}$ involves three-local interactions.
-These terms can be implemented using either Hamiltonian gadget techniques or average Hamiltonians (see the supporting material for details).
+These terms can be implemented using either Hamiltonian gadget techniques or average Hamiltonians (see Appendix~\ref{sec:suppmat} for details).

-Let us use $a_0 := \bra{s_0} A \ket{s_0}$ to denote the expectation value we wish to measure.
-If $a_0 +\delta \ge 0$, then $\ket{\text{g}}$ is also the ground state of~$H_2$ (see the supporting material for proof).
-At time $t=0$ we apply a Hadamard gate to the measurement probe which puts it into a superposition of its two lowest states.
+After the adiabatic evolution, at time $t=0$, we apply a Hadamard gate to the measurement probe which puts it into a superposition of its two lowest states.
 This is no longer an eigenstate of $H_2$, and the system will evolve as